Students with Transitory Impairments and Section 504

 Potential Services and Resources for Transitory Impairments

-Temporary services are approved on a case by case basis.
+Temporary services are approved case by case.

 Students with a transitory impairment may want to meet with an Accessibility Specialist to discuss: